Devolution in England

 In the 1990s single tier of local government known as `unitary authorities' replaced the two tier structure in some areas.

-Inspired by the American city model and a desire to devolve power the Blair government aimed to recreate a democratically elected strategic authority for the capital.
-This led to the establishment of two new institutions from 2000: an elected mayor with executive powers (an idea inspired by large US cities), supported by the Greater London Assembly.
+Inspired by the American city model and a desire to devolve power, the Blair government aimed to recreate a democratically elected strategic authority for the capital.
+This led to establishing two new institutions from 2000: an elected mayor with executive powers (an idea inspired by large US cities), supported by the Greater London Assembly.
 They share oversight of policy areas such as policing, transport and economic development.
 The first mayor, Ken Livingstone, introduced a congestion charge for drivers entering central London in response to increased traffic and air pollution.
 By 2015 a further 17 urban areas, including Bristol, Liverpool and Greater Manchester, had decided to adopt the elected mayor model.

-Further progress towards devolution in England stalled because there was no significant popular demand for 'more government' and regional identity has not strong in England.
+Further progress towards devolution in England stalled because there was no significant popular demand for 'more government' and regional identity was not strong in England.
 There was some administrative devolution and the Blair government created unelected Regional Development Agencies.
-Their purpose was to promote economic development on behalf of central government.
+Their purpose was to promote economic development on behalf of the central government.
 The government tried a referendum on a regional assembly in the North-East.
 The idea was heavily defeated when put to the test, with a 78 per cent 'no' vote in 2004.
 People were not persuaded that they needed a possibly another layer of additional bureaucracy, with few powers to make a real difference to regional regeneration.

 The coalition abolished Labour's Regional Development Agencies but tried to breathe life into the concept of regionalism by combining local authorities in so-called 'city regions'.
 These new bodies, which included Greater Manchester, Sheffield, Leeds and Liverpool city regions, were given strategic powers over transport and economic development and health.
-They were intended to play a part in the creation of what George Osborne as Chancellor called the 'northern powerhouse, a plan to drive growth in the north of England through improved transport links and investment in science and innovation.
+They were intended to play a part in the creation of what George Osborne, as Chancellor, called the 'northern powerhouse, a plan to drive growth in the north of England through improved transport links and investment in science and innovation.
 The devolution of powers to new urban authorities was part of this project.

 The idea of an English parliament has little public support.
 The 'English votes for English laws' measure was intended to stem demands for a more fundamental overhaul of devolution arrangements.